Calebio/Personal-Notes/Azure/az-500-notes.md

 ## User Defined Routes (UDR)

 Used to override Azure default routes.
+Use case is e.g for all traffic to go through a firewall for it to inspect packets going in/out of a vm or network.
+To do this you need to use a route table to define how you want traffic to move.

 Limits: